Pirenperone

-Pirenperone (INN, USAN, BAN; developmental code names R-47456, R-50656) is a serotonin receptor antagonist closely related to ketanserin and risperidone which is described as an antipsychotic and tranquilizer and was never marketed.
+Pirenperone (INN, USAN, BAN; developmental code names R-47456 and R-50656) is a serotonin receptor antagonist closely related to ketanserin and risperidone which is described as an antipsychotic and tranquilizer and was never marketed.

 It is a relatively selective antagonist of the serotonin 5-HT_{2A} receptor and has been used in scientific research to study the serotonin system.
 Its affinities (K_{i}) for serotonin and other receptors have been reported to be 0.3 to 1.1 nM for the serotonin 5-HT_{2A} receptor, 6.5 nM for the serotonin 5-HT_{7} receptor, 20 nM for the α_{1B}-adrenergic receptor, 20 nM for the α_{2B}-adrenergic receptor, 61 nM for the serotonin 5-HT_{2B} receptor, 60 to 77 nM for the serotonin 5-HT_{2C} receptor, 485 to 1,700 nM for the serotonin 5-HT_{1A} receptor, and >1,000 or 6,600 nM for the serotonin 5-HT_{1B} receptor, whereas other receptors were not reported.

+The elimination half-life of pirenperone has been said to be 4 to 6 hours.

 In the 1980s, the drug was found to block the effects of the lysergic acid diethylamide (LSD) in animals, and, along with ketanserin, led to the elucidation of the 5-HT_{2A} receptor as the biological mediator of the effects of serotonergic psychedelics.
+Along similar lines, there has been interest in pirenperone for potential use as a trip killer against psychedelics in humans.